-In summary, two items for the Burdekin-Haughton Distribution System.
+In the Draft Report, two items were reviewed for the Burdekin-Haughton Distribution System.
 On the basis of the consultants review, the Authority considers that:

-(a) one item is prudent and efficient and has been retained as past expenditure; and

-(b) one items is prudent but not efficient, requiring adjustment to past expenditure.
+- (a) one item was prudent and efficient and has been retained as past expenditure; and - (b) one item was prudent but not efficient, requiring adjustment to past expenditure.

-Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.

-In total, the Authority recommends the expenditure be adjusted as summarised in Table 4.2.
+In total, the Authority recommended the expenditure be adjusted as summarised in Table 4.2.